 Identify and seek help from those who can improve your wellbeing.

-We can find out who can help us improve your wellbeing and not be shy in getting that help.
+We can find out who can help us improve your wellbeing and not be shy about getting that help.
 This includes people and organisations providing the best advice about best practice, and those within the organisation who can facilitate these changes.